jvkersch/se2-curve-matching/README.md

 How to use this package
 -----------------------

-It's recommended to install this package in a virtual environment:
+It's recommended to create a virtual environment for this package, e.g.

     virtualenv curve_matching
 	source curve_matching/bin/activate
+	cd curve_matching

+Then install the package as follows:

     pip install -e git+git@github.com:jvkersch/se2-curve-matching.git@master#egg=Discrepancy

 This will add the discrepancy code to your site-packages.
+The directory `curve_matching/src/discrepancy/worksheets` contains a bunch of ipython worksheets which illustrate working with the package.
+To fire up ipython, do

+    cd curve_matching/src/discrepancy/worksheets
+	ipython notebook --pylab inline

+To re-do the simulations in the paper, just run the four worksheets.
+This will take some time, and will put the figures of the paper in the `Figures` subfolder and some (temporary) data in `data`.

 Further reading
 ---------------